Special Assistance Scholarships

 AAUW Fund for Women in Non-Traditional Careers

 Established in 2017, the Battle Creek Branch of the American Association of University Women voted to be purposeful in supporting women entering the workforce in nontraditional occupations readily available in the geographic area covered by the Calhoun Intermediate School District.
 However, there's a low number of trained individuals, especially women, to fill those positions.
 The AAUW Fund for Women in Non-Traditional Careers is designed to provide educational supplemental assistance to women with things such as books, supplies, tools, licensing, journeyman's card, testing expenses, certifications, etc. The branch feels those who obtain the training they need and possess a solid work ethic will be readily employed.
-Eligible candidates include: Women, high school seniors and adults, who live in or attend an institution in the Calhoun Intermediate School District geographical area and are pursuing a nontraditional (or male-dominated) occupation.
+Eligible candidates include: Women, 16 years of age and above (exceptions to minimum age may be considered on a case-by-case basis), who live in or attend a high school, college, university, or certified training program in the Calhoun Intermediate School District geographical area and are pursuing a nontraditional (or male-dominated) occupation.
 Selection criteria includes an evaluation of responses to application questions and an indication of characteristics such as strong work ethic, reliability, dedication, emphasis on quality of work, advanced preparation, integrity, dependability, sense of teamwork, discipline and professionalism.The award amount may cover up to 75% of the cost.
 Former recipients may reapply.

 F.A.M.E.
 (Families Against Murder/For Equal Justice) Scholarship Fund